TechCoder645/Movies_website/README.md

 npm install
 ```

-3. Create a `axios.jsx` file  and add your TMDB API Key:
+3. Create a `.env` file in the root directory and add your TMDB API Key:
 ```
 VITE_TMDB_API_KEY=your_api_key_here
 ```